am-bean/am-bean.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Andrew Bean is a doctoral researcher in Social Data Science at the Oxford Internet Institute.
-He studies **human-centric artificial intelligence** from a technical and sociotechnical perspective.
+I am a DPhil candidate at Oxford researching the evaluation of advanced AI systems.
+My research mixes technical elements in the building and evaluation of AI agents with experimental methods in online user studies.

-Andrew has particular expertise with **large language models**, and has written papers about evaluations, reasoning, alignment and human data in venues such as NeurIPS (**1x Best Paper, 2x Oral presentations**), EMNLP, and GoodIT.
-He has been an invited speaker at Meta, the MIT Media Lab, MilaNLP and Ofcom.
-His research has been covered in the media by publications such as [VentureBeat](https://venturebeat.com/ai/just-add-humans-oxford-medical-study-underscores-the-missing-link-in-chatbot-testing/) and [TechCrunch](https://techcrunch.com/2025/05/05/people-struggle-to-get-useful-health-advice-from-chatbots-study-finds/).
+I have written papers about evaluations, reasoning, alignment and human data in venues such as NeurIPS (**1x Best Paper, 2x Oral presentations**), EMNLP, and GoodIT.
+I have been an invited speaker at Meta, the MIT Media Lab, MilaNLP and Ofcom.
+My research has been covered in the media by publications such as The Guardian and the MIT Technology Review.